 1. Straight Line Camber/ Sloped Camber

-Straight Line Camber consists of two slopes originating from the edges and joining at the centre of the carriageway.
+Straight Line Camber consists of two slopes originating from the edges and joining at the center of the carriageway.

 Fig: Straight Line Camber